-Whenever I tell some I lived in Las Vegas, the response is often the same.
+Whenever I tell some I spent a year of my life living in Las Vegas, the response is often the same.
 It follows a predictable, two-step process.

 First, there’s confusion.
 With access to almost every vice known to man, Vegas doesn’t seem like a place to call home.
 Why would you choose to live there?

 But then, there’s curiosity.
-To live in a city as debaucherous as Vegas must be interesting.
+To live in a city of debauchery like Vegas must be interesting.
 What is that like?

 Yes, there’s temptation, and yes, there’s insanity.
 But, these qualities aren’t part of a Las Vegas local’s everyday experience.